Medvedev advances to quarterfinals at Adelaide International - WHIZ News

 Top-seeded Novak Djokovic, who has won 30 straight singles matches on Australian soil, will play Thursday for his place in the quarterfinals and a possible matchup against Medvedev in the semifinals.

-Medvedev is seeded No. 3 and will face fellow Russian Karen Khachanov for his spot in the semifinals.
+Medvedev is seeded third and will face fellow Russian Karen Khachanov for his spot in the semifinals.

 “Really happy to be through, happy with my level and looking forward to my next match,” Medvedev said.
 “Miomir is a tough opponent, high-rep player.
 There are no easy guys left in Adelaide, not sure there were even in the first round.”